SpaceCraftTR/SpaceEditor/README.md

 # SpaceEditor
 A lightweight text editor.

-SpaceEditor is plaintext editor, for now.
+SpaceEditor is a plaintext editor, for now.

 ### How to build?